tethysplatform/tethys/docs/tutorials/key_concepts/beginner.rst

 4. Views
 ========

 Views for Tethys apps are constructed using the standard web programming tools: HTML, JavaScript, and CSS.
 Additionally, HTML templates can use the Django Template Language, because Tethys Platform is build on Django.
-This allows you to insert Python code into your HTML documents making the web pages of your app dynamic and reusable.
+This allows you to coding logic into your HTML documents, using template tags, making the web pages of your app dynamic and reusable.

 a.
 Open ``/templates/dam_inventory/home.html`` and replace it's contents with the following: